lindathadeus/lindathadeus.github.io/_posts/2024-09-24-revolution-sequence.md

 - **Scarcity Removed:** High mortality.
 - **New Demand:** Food production and human muscle power (mechanical energy).

+Early human-beings used to be hunter-gatherers, with hunter-men leaving their women and children for hunting for a longer distance and most times never returned because of some animal attack or they found some other women from the tribe.
+The survival rate of them were very less on an average.
+But, all this changed when human beings discovered AGRICULTURE.
+Women and children were able to manage surviving without the men.
+They did not have to go into the woods for GATHERING food.
+Even there was a reduced need for Hunting as Human-beings started DOMESTICATION of animals like sheeps, pigs, buffaloes and used them instead of HUNTING.
+This reduced the MORTALITY of human-beings.
+Agricultural practices involved using simple mechanical tools and used manual-labourers.
+They selectively bred animal and cultivated and nurtured digestible food-crops.

 ### 2. Agricultural Revolution
 - **Abundance Created:** Food surplus and population growth.
 - **Scarcity Removed:** Food scarcity.
 - **New Demand:** Tools and mechanical energy at scale to increase productivity.

+With the advent of Agriculture, the survival rate increased and suddenly the population exploded giving rise to all higher level problems (when compared to MORTALITY) like, WEALTH-INEQUALITY, SLAVERY, CASTEISM, RACISM.
+But, people who were not subject to the higher level problems faced the MORTALITY.
+There came a need for increased food production for feeding the ever growing population and selective people with the agricultural knowledge took advantage of the non-knowledgable using SLAVERY so as to maximize the PROFITS.
+Then came the GREEN REVOLUTION with the genetically modified seeds, the YIELD/PROFITS became too HIGH eradicating the need for SLAVERY.
+Suddenly, the human muscle energy became too less.
+Thus, the need for BETTER TOOLS for TRANSPORTATION of the crops from one place to another and etc.

 ### 3. Industrial Revolution
 - **Abundance Created:** Machinery powered by fossil fuels.
 - **Scarcity Removed:** Labor scarcity in production.
 - **New Demand:** Inventory management, faster communication, and large-scale energy supply.

+The demand of transportation of the newly found Agricultural Revolution gave birth to HIGH YIELD Crops that would have to be PRESERVED, TRANSPORTED to far away lands, MANAGED naturally wanted a revolution in the vehicles and energy.
+At this time, SLAVERY was getting abolished and people's earlier skills were nullified and essentially equalised the playing field, thus as a side-effect abolishing slavery.
+The steam powered railway engines moved to FOSSIL-FUEL powered HIGH-PERFORMANCE railway/ship engines that were faster to transport the finished goods from one place to another.
+The GOODS manufactured were too high that we had to create software in-place to manage them, talk with clients globally.

 ### 4. IT Revolution
 - **Abundance Created:** Data and digital technologies.
 - **Scarcity Removed:** Knowledge scarcity.
 - **New Demand:** Data management, accessibility, and intelligence skills at scale.

+The demand for software to manage and communicate resulted in generation of too many digital content waiting to be consumed by people to become knowledgeable and thus creating an EQUALIZER.

 ### 5. Education Revolution
 - **Abundance Created:** Skills and education.